Juan Chavez: Crimes

-Since moving to Los Angeles, Chavez racked up multiple arrests for petty crimes.
+After moving to Los Angeles, Chavez racked up multiple arrests for petty crimes.

 On July 17, 1986, Chavez met up with 46-year-old Alfred Rowswell at a well-known pickup spot for male “street hustlers”.
 After an exchange, Rowswell brought Chavez back to his apartment in LaFayette Park to perform sex, but when they got there, Chavez held Rowswell at knifepoint and forced him on the bed, where he tied him up and strangled him to death.
 After the killing, Chavez took belongings and money from the apartment, including stealing Rowswell's car from the apartment building's parking lot, and gifted it to a felon.
 Later that year, police located Rowswell's car in Utah, and collected an unknown male fingerprint on the driver-side window.
 Between the remainder of 1986 and 1989, Chavez picked up no known arrest records.
 In September 1989, Chavez was picked up by 57-year-old Ruben Panis in Los Angeles.
 Panis was a highly regarded fashion designer, who had worked for the likes of Zsa Zsa Gabor and Los Angeles Mayor Tom Bradley's wife.
 Panis took Chavez to his home on South Tremaine Avenue, and while in his home, Chavez bound and strangled Panis to death.
 After the killing, Chavez stole both of Panis’ cars, a 1977 Mercedes-Benz 450 SL and a 1988 Honda Civic.
 Later that September, Chavez was let into the home of 48-year-old Donald Kleeman, where he strangled Kleeman like the previous victims.

 In October 1989, Chavez found himself in West Hollywood.
 While there, he was approached by 46-year-old Michael Cates, who offered to take him to his house.
 Once there, as with the other victims, he strangled Cates, then took money and belongings from the home.
 Later in November, Chavez killed 52-year-old elementary school teacher Leo Hildebrand in his Alhambra home.
 In July 1990, Chavez strangled to death 60-year-old Lynn Penn in his apartment.
 A cigarette butt discovered inside Penn's apartment contained his killer's DNA, and police collected it and stored it in a file.